-Predicted entities appear as colour highlighted text, with a different colour appearing for each different entity type.
-Once an entity has been confirmed by a user, by either manually applying it or accepting a prediction, the entity will appear as highlighted text with a bold, darker outline, as shown below.
+Predicted entities appear as colour highlighted text, such as in the first line of the verbatim below, with a different colour appearing for each different entity type.
+Once an entity has been confirmed by a user, by either manually applying it or accepting a prediction, the entity will appear as highlighted text with a bold, darker outline as shown below.

 Entity format example